publishpress/PublishPress-Future/readme.txt

 * FIXED: Fix label "Action" on a few screens, #458;
 * FIXED: Fix broken screen due by a long select field in Classic Editor, #458;
 * FIXED: Fix Future action ordering not working on "Posts" screen, #462;
+* FIXED: Update .pot file and some translation strings;

 = [3.0.1] - [15 Jun, 2023] =